Bin Tagging and Education Program

-The new program will commence 29 April 2019 and will run for six weeks, concluding on 7 June 2019.
-Due to the highly targeted nature of this program not all households within Canning will be involved during the pilot, although you may see our Waste Education staff (who will be wearing a high-visibility vest and carrying appropriate identification) on bin day, who will be visually assessing the contents of each household’s general waste and recycling bin.
+From time to time, the City of Canning will conduct Bin Tagging and Education Programs throughout the year.
+You may see our Waste Education staff (who will be wearing a high-visibility vest and carrying appropriate identification) on bin day, conducting visual assessments of the contents of each household’s general waste and recycling bin.

 What is the program about?

-The Bin Auditing and Tagging Program focuses on reducing contamination and increasing resource recovery from the kerbside system.
+The Bin Tagging and Education Program focuses on reducing contamination and increasing resource recovery from the kerbside system.
 In most cases, general information provision alone does not necessarily change community behaviour in relation to the kerbside collection system.
-The Bin Auditing and Tagging Program uses a combination of information provision, incentives and enforcement to achieve reduced contamination and increased resource recovery.
+The Bin Tagging and Education Program uses a combination of information provision, incentives and enforcement to achieve reduced contamination and increased resource recovery.

 How will it work?

 Waste Education Officers will make a quick visual assessment of the contents at the top of each participating household’s recycling and general waste bins at the kerbside prior to collection on bin day.
 Based on their assessment, a tag is placed on the bin providing feedback about its contents and how they could recycle more and waste less.
 Officers will place a ‘happy’ or ‘sad’ tag on the handle of the bin, with their feedback and notes on how the bins are being used and what can be improved.

 Recycling is a shared responsibility, and by everyone working together to ensure they put the right thing in the right bin we can send less waste to landfill, recycle more and reduce processing costs.
 By providing feedback to residents we can help to clarify any misconceptions or confusion residents may have, while also offering positive reinforcement to households sorting their waste correctly.